python/cpython/Doc/tutorial/controlflow.rst

 :keyword:`break` and :keyword:`continue` Statements, and :keyword:`else` Clauses on Loops
 =========================================================================================

-The :keyword:`break` statement, like in C, breaks out of the smallest enclosing :keyword:`for` or :keyword:`while` loop.
+The :keyword:`break` statement, like in C, breaks out of the innermost enclosing :keyword:`for` or :keyword:`while` loop.

 Loop statements may have an ``else`` clause; it is executed when the loop